x123/kdy-iss/docs/vhf-radio.md

 A distress situation: *"a person, vessel, vehicle, or aircraft is in grave and imminent danger, and immediate assistance is required"*.

+1. Change to VHF Channel 16 using the arrow keys.
+2. Set radio to high power (using the **HI/LO** soft-key).
+3. Use the Push-to-Talk (PTT) button on the side to transmit.
+4. Proceed to transmit distress message by voice.

 ### MIPDANIO